Media history of China: 1950s

 In both the Yan'an era of the 1930s and the early 1950s, the CCP encouraged grassroots journalism in the form of "worker-peasant correspondents," an idea originating from the Soviet Union.

 At the PRC's founding in 1949, there were less than 600 movie theatres in the country.
 Projectionists traveled through rural China showing films, a process modeled on the Soviet Union's use of mobile film teams to spread revolutionary culture.
 In the 1950s and the 1960s, the CCP built cinemas (among other cultural buildings) in industrial districts on urban peripheries.
 Rural mobile projectionist teams and urban movie theaters were generally managed through the PRC's cultural bureaucracy.
 Trade Unions and People's Liberation Army (PLA) propaganda departments also operated film exhibition networks.
 In 1950s China, a common view of film was that it served as "socialist distance horizon education".
 For example, films promoted rural collectivization.

+Newspapers and journals in the 1950s encompassed a broad range of voices and differences in terms of public and private influence.
+People's Daily was closely edited and vetted by Hu Qiaomu.
+Regional and municipal newspapers often followed the model of People's Daily and Xinhua News Agency, but also pursued different interests in terms of content editorial stance.
+At newspapers like Guangming Daily and Wenhui Bao, editors operated with relatively free decision-making, but were subject to patron-client relationships and impacted by their own changing analysis of the Communist Party and Mao Zedong's leadership.
+Literary journals had varying degrees of oversight by central or regional party bodies.
+Student newspapers, newsletters, journals, and big character posters supplied another layer of perspectives and affiliations.

 After the PRC's founding, the CCP ousted most American reporters.
 Various European news agency like Reuters and Agence France-Presse, and the Canadian Globe and Mail, were allowed to remain.
 China invited some American reporters to China in 1956, but the administration of U.S. President Dwight D. Eisenhower refused, upholding its ban on travel to China.
 U.S. newspapers criticized the Eisenhower's administration decision as antithetical to the free press.